 Most babies born at 40 weeks are about 19 to 21 inches long and weigh between 6 and 9 pounds.

 Boys typically weigh more than girls.
 Keep in mind that only 5 percent of babies are born on their due dates.
-Don’t be surprised if you deliver a few days or even a week or so earlier or later than this day.
+Don’t be surprised if you deliver a few days or even a week or so earlier or later than your due date.

-No matter where you are in your pregnancy, there’s surely something interesting going on.
+No matter where you are in your pregnancy, there’s something interesting going on.

 Remember, your doctor is always your best resource regarding your pregnancy and your baby’s health.
 If you have any concerns about development, jot down your questions to bring to an upcoming appointment.